rkiel/node-utilities/README.md

 ## Introduction

-This is a collection of simple command-line scripts, bash aliases, and bash utilities that make using `node` even easier.
+This is a collection of simple command-line scripts, bash aliases, and bash utilities that make using `node` and `npm` even easier.

 The command-line scripts include:

-* scripts - make working with "scripts" inside `package.json` easier
+* sc - make working with "scripts" inside `package.json` easier

 The command-line scripts are written in Ruby 2.x using just the standard libraries and do not require any gems to be installed.
 For OS X users, these should just work out-of-box.